makeitreal/apnsd/README.md

 ### enqueue

-send LPUSH command to redis-server with key that apnsd watch and message encoded as messagepack
+Send LPUSH command to redis-server with key that apnsd watch and message encoded as messagepack.
+Default redis key is ```APNSD:MSG_QUEUE```.

 ### encode spec